Abbott's crested lizard: Human interaction, pet care, and disease

-G. abbotti’s experience interacting with humans has been both positive and negative.
+G. doriae abbotti's experience interacting with humans has been both positive and negative.
 The location of the dragon plays a part on the influence.
 The Thailand and Malaysia regions are subject to farming and the clearing of rainforest timber to acquire more farm land.
 The end product can result in the destruction of habitats of reptiles and lizards, including Abbott's anglehead.
 Many exotic lizards and reptiles are also hunted and sold as pets affecting the general diversity of rainforest organisms.
 Environmental degradation is an issue for Abbott's anglehead along with many other rainforest species (Bain, & Hurley, 2011).
-G. abbotti is rated "Least Concern" on the IUCN Red List, and it does appear in the catalog of life ("Catalogue of life: Indexing the worlds known species", 2012).
+G. doria eabbotti is rated "Least Concern" on the IUCN Red List, and it does appear in the catalog of life ("Catalogue of life: Indexing the worlds known species", 2012).

 The dragon can be a pet.
 Although lizards in general do not like being handled, they can tolerate human contact as a pet.
 If a dragon is being handled, it is recommended to handle them sparingly and for short amounts of time.
 Over handling can stress the dragon and can cause sickness.
 It is also important to be aware of lizard parasites.
 Every time a dragon is handled parasites are transferred from human to lizard and vice versa (Langerwerf, 2006, pp. 51–57).

 Abbott's anglehead is a shy and an excitable dragon; therefore, a spacious pen is recommended to reduce stress and make them feel more at home (Langerwerf, 2006, p.
 107).
-In fact, the environmental set up for the dragon is imperative to maintain a healthy dragon such as G. abbotti.
+In fact, the environmental set up for the dragon is imperative to maintain a healthy dragon such as G. doriae abbotti.
 The dragon should have an environment that provides a place to obtain warmth and bask.
 An environment that lacks this feature may accumulate an overabundance of moisture.
 This can result in blisters.
 On the other hand, if the environment is too dry the dragon may acquire a shedding problem called dysecdysis.
 The problem consists of incomplete shedding in areas such as the toes and the tip of the tail.
 An ideal temperature for a dragon enclosure ranges from 75 to 80 degrees Fahrenheit with a place to bask and stay moist.
 A temperature that is too high can cause heat stroke and or death.
 (Langerwerf, 2006, pp. 14, 52-53).